Founder/Strategic Advisor

 Director of Development

-Office & Administrative Manager
+Office & Administration Manager

 Avian Medical Clinic Manager